Qualytics/userguide/docs/insights/global-insights.md

 - The `Insights` global view is the central hub for all your data monitoring needs.

-- In `Insights` view, we provide a comprehensive monitoring and anomaly detection, giving you the peace of mind that comes with knowing your data is with good quality.
+- In `Insights` view, we provide a comprehensive dashboard monitoring and anomaly detection.

 - You can access the `Insights` global view in the main menu